Question Period - Wednesday, December 3, 2025

 Question Factors

-- •Specific data cited
+- •Specific evidence cited (grocery price increase)

-- •Clear ask
+- •Clear ask about future grocery costs

 Mark Carney